-Nearly half of all fish consumed worldwide each year are now raised on land-based or ocean-based aquafarms where fish spend their entire lives in cramped, filthy enclosures and where many suffer from parasitic infections, diseases, and debilitating injuries.
+Nearly half of all fish consumed worldwide each year are raised on land- or ocean-based aquafarms.
+Farmed fish spend their entire lives in cramped, filthy enclosures, and many suffer from parasitic infections, diseases, and debilitating injuries.

-The United Nations’ Food and Agriculture Organization reports that the aquaculture industry is growing three times faster than land-based animal agriculture, and aquafarms will surely become even more prevalent as our natural fisheries become exhausted.
+The Food and Agriculture Organization of the United Nations reports that the aquaculture industry is growing three times faster than land-based animal agriculture, and aquafarms will surely become even more prevalent as our natural fisheries become exhausted.

 Injuries and Death

-In intensively crowded aquafarms, small fish are bullied and killed by larger fish, so fish are continually sorted to make sure that faster-growing individuals are moved to the appropriate size grouping.
+In intensively crowded aquafarms, small fish are bullied and killed by larger ones, so fish are continually sorted to make sure that faster-growing individuals are moved to the appropriate size grouping.

-At each sorting, they are netted or pumped out of their tanks and dumped onto a series of bars and grates with varying space gaps to divide them by size—small fish fall through the small grates while larger fish fall through the large gaps—and redistribute them into different netted cages or tanks.
+At each sorting, the fish are netted or pumped out of their tanks and dumped onto a series of bars and grates with varied space gaps to divide them by size—small fish fall through the small gaps and large fish fall through the large gaps—and redistribute them into different netted cages or tanks.
 Fish farmers may starve fish for 24 hours or more before sorting them.
-This practice, called “grading,” is very stressful and results in painful scrapes and a loss of protective scales, leaving the animals vulnerable to disease.
+This practice, called “grading,” is very stressful and results in painful scrapes and a loss of protective scales, leaving fish vulnerable to disease.

 High mortality rates, disease, and parasite infestations are common.
-Deformities and stress-related injuries are also a regular occurrence; on some farms, as many as 40 percent of the fish are blind—a problem that is not addressed because blind fish net the same profit for farmers.
+Deformities and stress-related injuries are also a regular occurrence.
+On some farms, as many as 40 percent of the fish are blind—a problem that’s not addressed because blind fish net the same profit for farmers.
 Researchers have also found that half of the world’s farmed fish may suffer from hearing loss.

-Many species of farmed fish are carnivorous, which means that fish must be caught from our already-exhausted oceans to feed the fish on aquafarms.
-It can take more than 5 pounds of fish from the ocean to produce just 1 pound of farmed salmon or sea bass.
+Many species of farmed fish are carnivorous, which means that additional fish must be caught from our already-exhausted oceans in order to feed them.
+It can take 1 pound or more of fish from the ocean to produce 1 pound of farmed salmon or sea bass.
 Aquafarmers have even begun to feed fish oil and fish meal to fish who naturally eat only plants in an effort to make them grow faster.
 The aquaculture industry uses up nearly 70 percent of the global supply of fish meal and nearly 90 percent of the global supply of fish oil.

-Contaminants from ocean-based aquafarms (fish excrement, uneaten chemical-laden food, and swarms of parasites) spread to the surrounding ocean, and the rampant disease inside the cages is passed on to ocean fish in the area, in some cases increasing the incidence of sea lice a thousandfold.
+Contaminants from ocean-based aquafarms, such as fish excrement, uneaten chemical-laden food, and swarms of parasites, spread to the surrounding ocean, and the rampant disease inside the enclosures is passed on to free-swimming fish in the area—even threatening some populations of wild salmon to the point of extinction.

-These parasites eat at the fish, causing their scales to fall off and creating large sores.
-In severely crowded conditions, lice often eat down to the bone on fish’s faces, resulting in what is sometimes called a “death crown.”
+Sea lice, for example, eat at the fish, causing their scales to fall off and creating large sores.
+In severely crowded conditions, these parasites often eat down to the bone on fish’s faces, resulting in what is sometimes called a “death crown.”

 Fish Slaughter: Unregulated Suffering

-Take PETA’s Pledge to Be Vegan for 30 Days and try removing fish and other animal products from your diet.
+Take PETA’s pledge to go vegan for 30 days and try removing fish and other animal-based foods from your plate.
 After just a month, many people report feeling healthier and more energetic.
-Most of all, it means saving animals from cruelty.
+And most importantly, you’ll be saving animals from cruelty.